portfolio-manager-extension/portfolio-manager-extension/README.md

 To install the extension, please follow these instructions:

-1. Go to the Chrome Extension Store and install the Portfolio Manager Extension.
+1. Go to the [Chrome Extension Store](https://chrome.google.com/webstore/detail/piiaagkdgpmnhmeggidclfiicicdknea) and install the Portfolio Manager Extension.
 2. After installation, create a new tab.
 Chrome may prompt you with a message asking if the extension should replace the new tab.
 Choose "Keep it" to proceed.
 (If you miss this step, you can uninstall and reinstall the extension).
 3. Visit [app.traderepublic.com](https://app.traderepublic.com).
 You will notice a small banner at the bottom of the page.
 4. Log in to your Trade Republic account.
 5. Click on "Setup for this account" within the extension.
-6. Enable the "Collect data automatically" feature.
+6. Enable the "Collect data automatically" feature (it takes ~2-5 minutes to collect all data).
 7. From now on, whenever you open a new tab, you will have access to your trading data.

 By following these steps, you will successfully install and set up the Portfolio Manager Extension to view your trading